ixartz/Next-js-Boilerplate/README.md

 - 🎁 Automatic changelog generation with Semantic Release
 - 🔍 Visual testing with Percy (Optional)
 - 💡 Absolute Imports using `@` prefix
-- 🔒 Authentication with [Clerk](https://clerk.com?utm_source=github&utm_medium=sponsorship&utm_campaign=nextjs-boilerplate): Sign up, Sign in, Sign out, Forgot password, Reset password, and more.
 - 🗂 VSCode configuration: Debug, Settings, Tasks and extension for PostCSS, ESLint, Prettier, TypeScript, Jest
 - 🤖 SEO metadata, JSON-LD and Open Graph tags with Next SEO
 - 🗺️ Sitemap.xml and robots.txt with next-sitemap
+- ⌘ Database exploration with Drizzle Studio and CLI migration tool with Drizzle Kit
 - ⚙️ [Bundler Analyzer](https://www.npmjs.com/package/@next/bundle-analyzer)
 - 🖱️ One click deployment with Vercel or Netlify (or manual deployment to any hosting services)
 - 🌈 Include a FREE minimalist theme